Casino Security: A Behind-the-Scenes Look

 Casino guards are the eyes and ears of a casino, and their responsibilities are heavy.
 Patrons tend to cut loose in a casino in ways they wouldn’t normally do, as the free-flowing booze and cash lower human inhibitions.

-Being a security guard at a casino is not a glamorous job by any means.
-It’s a necessary job.
-And, as long as there are casinos and punters to fill them, there’ll be a need for casino security.
+Being a guard at a casino is not a glamorous job by any means.
+It’s a necessary security job.
+And, as long as there are casinos and punters to fill them, there’ll be a full-time need for casino security.